duffleit/ngTraining-content-projection/README.md

 # Content Projection

-This exercise helps you in understand the usage of composition and content projection to write flexible and extendible UI-components.
+This exercise helps you in understanding the usage of composition and content projection to write flexible and extendible UI-components.

 This project was generated with [Angular CLI](https://github.com/angular/angular-cli) version 7.3.5.